MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-capacity-command.md

 ### Supported operations

-The following list outlines the opertaions for which you can get a capacity estimation:
+The following list outlines the operations for which you can get a capacity estimation:

 |Operation|Syntax
 |--|--|--|